wikimedia/eslint-plugin-no-jquery/README.md

 # eslint-plugin-no-jquery

-Disallow jQuery functions with native equivalents.
-This is the Wikimedia-maintained fork of [this project](https://www.npmjs.com/package/eslint-plugin-no-jquery).
+Disallow jQuery functions, with suggestions for native equivalents where possible.

+Originally a fork of [eslint-plugin-jquery](https://github.com/dgraham/eslint-plugin-jquery/).

 ## Installation